tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### composedOf

 - Name: bdqffdq:composedOf
-- Definition: Specific vocabulary term that comprises a non-abstract InformationElement.
+- Definition: Specific vocabulary term that comprises an InformationElement that is not an AbstractInformationElement.

 ********************

 #### containsAssertion

 - Name: bdqffdq:containsAssertion
-- Definition: Connects a Data Quality Report with Assertions that comprise that report.
+- Definition: Connects a DataQualityReport with Assertions that comprise that DataQualityReport.

 ********************